The OneNote alternative

 Tareea makes the opposite trade.
 Instead of an infinite canvas, a clear shape: notes live in Folios, tasks connect to the notes that created them, and a timeline shows when the work is due.
 You give up boundless freeform placement.
 You get a workspace where, six months later, you can still find — and act on — what you wrote.

 Copilot in OneNote works by reading your notes to answer prompts about them.
-That is the design — it cannot summarise a page it has not read.
+That is the design — it cannot summarize a page it has not read.
 For a lot of users that is welcome.
 For anyone whose notes hold unfinished thinking, confidential work, or things they would simply rather no model ever touched, an AI woven into the notes app is the thing they are trying to get away from.

 Microsoft's direction is clear: Copilot is being pushed deeper into every Office app, OneNote included.
 The trend is not reversing.